EvgenyTernovoy/rag-bot/knowledge_base/Boarding-spike.md

 ## Appearances

-Doctor Aphra (2016) 21 (First mentioned)
+Doctor Aphra (2016) 21 (Prime mentioned)

 ## Sources

-" Karn Deyr and Other Characters of the Underworld " - Star Wars Encyclopedia
+" Karn Deyr and Other Characters of The Underworld " - Forge Uprising Encyclopedia